Girnar Jain temples: Neminath Temple

-A new second mandapa (outer hall) was added to the west of the Gudhamandapa in 17th century in place of previously existing pau-mandapa.
+A new second mandapa (outer hall) was added to the west of the gudhamandapa in 17th century in place of the previously existing pau-mandapa.
 It houses two small raised platforms paved with slabs of yellow stone, covered with representations of feet in pairs called padukas, which represent the feet of the 420 Ganadharas, first disciples of Tirthankaras.
-On the west of mandapa, there is a closed west entrance with a porch overhanging the perpendicular scarp of the hill.
+On the west of the mandapa, there is a closed west entrance with a porch overhanging the perpendicular scarp of the hill.

 The central temple is the largest temple of the group standing in a quadrangular floored court.
 The court is surrounded inside by 67 shrine cells, each enshrining a marble image on a bench, with a covered passage running round in front of them.
-The principal east entrance was closed in or after 19th century and converted into a room where idols are installed.
+The principal east entrance was closed in or after the 19th century and converted into a room where idols are installed.
 The south and north entrances are located between the series of shrine cells.